andreidimaano/Calcifer/src/database/README.md

 <h3>Update</h3>

 Everytime a user starts and *finishes* a pomodoro, the user's total time studied will be updated.
 If you change your Discord Tag, the bot will still work because I reference your Discord ID, however, I won't be able to look you up on the database if you happen to Private Message me on Discord.
+If you use this bot in different servers, you will get different results based on each indiviual server.

 <h3>Future</h3>